-The fair value of the bonds and liabilities to banks is calculated using a discounted cash flow model.
+The fair value of liabilities to banks is calculated using a discounted cash flow model.
 The underlying discount rate is derived from a risk-free market interest rate, adjusted by a suitable credit risk premium.
 The credit risk premium is modeled taking market-like trends into account (Level 3).
-The carrying amount corresponds to the market value (Level 1).